piercus/fake-progress/README.md

 ## More complex

-In this example we will mix 3 functions, A and C are classical async functions, B is an async function with a 'real' callback.
+In this example we will mix 3 functions, A and C are classical async functions, B is an async function with a 'real' progression callback.

 ### Create 2 async function a, c